Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 A – KINGSHOUSE HOTEL – If you are not staying in this hotel, just go there for the beautiful scenery and the Red deer (more chances to see at dusk).
 Below you can see the view from the hotel, on the left is the majestic Buachaille Etive Mòr and River Etive passing by.

-View from Kingshouse Hotel - Scotland Road Trip Itinerary
+View from Kingshouse Hotel during a Scotland Road Trip

 View from Kingshouse Hotel © The Luxury Travelers